 - Certificate in the Management of Patients with spinal Cord Injuries (1992, National Spinal Injuries Centre, Stoke Mandeville Hospital, Bucks).

 I have worked as a health care professional in various clinical and non clinical settings.
 My journey began as a staff nurse.
 In each setting I was aware of the significance of holistic psychological care.
 This interest in Psychological therapy developed into an Integrative Counsellor role in 2002 with young people and adults both independently and in a Further Education College (2006 - 2016).
 Art making (a personal passion) has been integrated into therapeutic practice as appropriate, alongside health promotion and psycho-education.
 During the art therapy MA course I was able to further develop my identity as an artist and incorporate creativity with psychotherapy.
 A particularly enjoyable and interesting placement was based at a residential special educational needs school for children aged 8 to 16 years.
 Psychodynamic/attachment theories married with art making fostered safe creative self expression, understanding and communication which elicited positive emotional changes and enhanced educational experiences.

-Since April 2016 I have provided both art therapy and counselling at Mersey Counselling and Therapy Centre (MCTC) with groups and individuals.
-I currently provide an Independent Art Therapy and Counselling / Psychotherapy Service and enjoy working with a diverse range of people which includes children, young people and adults with a diverse range of issues.
+April 2016 - 2018 I provided an art therapy and counselling service at Mersey Counselling and Therapy Centre (MCTC) with groups and individuals.
+I currently provide an Independent Art Therapy and Counselling / Psychotherapy Service and enjoy working with children, young people and adults with a diverse range of issues.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with